Horzinicla/hello-world/README.md

 # hello-world

 Hello!
-I have been leaning programming for four years and still can't do anything with it.
+I have been learning programming for four years and still can't do anything with it.